imranouadid/tchat/README.md

     define('APP_VERSION','1.0.0');

 ```
+### Import database file
-Then you should import database file to your database server, check out this path to find database file: tchat/DB/tchat.sql
+Then you should import database file to your database server, check out this path to find database file: tchat/DB/tchat.sql .
+### Test your app
 Go to your browser and type http://tchat.wip/.
 That's all.